JimDesu/basis-lang/spec.md

 - **`D` — the defining frame.** The frame in which the fexpr was constructed (the `:{body}` was evaluated).
 The fexpr's body executes against `D`'s state at invocation; free names in the body resolve to bindings in `D`.
 - **`I` — the invoking frame.** The frame from which the fexpr was invoked. `I` is downstream of `D` in the call stack — fexprs travel only down-stack from `D`, never up — and `I` may equal `D` (a same-frame invocation) or be a deeper frame (the fexpr was passed down through one or more calls).
 - **`F` — the fexpr-execution frame.** A virtual frame within `D`'s scope where the fexpr's body executes.
-From `F`'s perspective, free-name accesses go to `D`; control-flow obligations (write-once for productive parameters of `D`, failure paths for `D`'s body, etc.) are tracked as if the body were inlined at the invocation site within `D`'s analysis.
+From `F`'s perspective, free-name accesses go to `D`; control-flow obligations (write-once for CREATE parameters of `D`, failure paths for `D`'s body, etc.) are tracked as if the body were inlined at the invocation site within `D`'s analysis.

 The model captures the structural property that a fexpr's body, when invoked, modifies `D`'s state as if the body were inlined at the call site — but the call site is at `I`, not at `D` (the inlining is logical, not lexical).
 The `D` ceiling discipline ensures the fexpr cannot escape `D`: the fexpr's lifetime is bounded by `D`'s frame retirement.

 **Implicit captures by free name.** A fexpr's body references names that are not its own parameters (it has no parameters); those references resolve at invocation time against the defining frame `D`.
-Each captured access carries the mode of the binding in `D` (§6.10): a `&x` in `D` is reference-accessible from the fexpr body; a READ `x` is read-only; a productive `'x` is PRODUCE-accessible (writes to it through the fexpr count toward `D`'s write-once analysis as if the body were inlined).
+Each captured access carries the mode of the binding in `D` (§6.10): a `&x` in `D` is reference-accessible from the fexpr body; a READ `x` is read-only; a CREATE `'x` is CREATE-accessible (writes to it through the fexpr count toward `D`'s write-once analysis as if the body were inlined).
 The fexpr cannot escalate access; it can only do what `D`'s mode-marking already permits.

 **Direct captured-slot access (not copy-restore).** Unlike lambda `&` captures, fexpr free-name accesses do not undergo per-invocation copy-restore.
 The body accesses `D`'s slots directly at each invocation; mutations are applied to `D`'s state in place.
 The structural justification is that fexprs cannot escape `D` (the ceiling discipline) and `D`'s analysis sees fexpr invocations as inlining points in its own CFG, so the standard frame-local discipline (§6.4) governs without an additional copy-restore layer.

 **The `D` ceiling, uniformly.** Every fexpr's ceiling is `D` itself — the defining frame.
-A fexpr cannot be assigned upward (to a productive or reference parameter of `D` — Restriction G of §8.13), cannot be returned from a constructor (Restriction F), cannot be captured by a lambda (Restriction E), cannot be embedded in long-lived containers (Restriction C), and cannot be referenced by pointer (Restriction B).
+A fexpr cannot be assigned upward (to a CREATE or UPDATE parameter of `D` — Restriction G of §8.13), cannot be returned from a constructor (Restriction F), cannot be captured by a lambda (Restriction E), cannot be embedded in long-lived containers (Restriction C), and cannot be referenced by pointer (Restriction B).
 The ceiling discipline is uniform across all fexpr-typed slots and is structurally enforced by the seven restrictions (§8.13).

 **Fexpr-relevance taint composes with the model.** Per §6.15, a fexpr-relevance taint is computed at the fexpr's construction site against `D`'s state graph: any of `D`'s slots whose value may be observed or modified by the body's free-name accesses is fexpr-relevance-tainted in `D`'s analysis.
 The taint discipline is local to `D`; it does not propagate across frame boundaries (per the local-frame analysis principle of §1.5).
 The taint flows into the fexpr value at construction time and travels with the value down-stack to invocation sites.
 At the invocation site (in `I`), no additional analysis state is added — the invocation is treated as inlining of the body into `D`'s analysis at the invocation point, with the body's free-name accesses operating on `D`'s slots through the taint discipline `D` already computed.